S-Spiegl/CV/README.md

 # Hobbies
 #### Gardening
 - It's not always a bad thing to take your work home with you...
-My gift to myself upon graduating Makers was 3m<sup>3</sup> of topsoil.
 #### Woodturning/woodwork/building things
 - I have my own lathe, and use it to make things like bowls, lamps, bottle-openers, rattles, vases, loose-change recepticles... anything as long as it's spherical/cylindrical.
 #### Music/performing